 SIRIUS XM operates five in-orbit Sirius satellites, FM-1, FM-2, FM-3, FM-5 and FM-6.
-The FM-1, FM-2 and FM-3 satellites were launched in 2000 and reached the end of their depreciable lives in 2013 and 2015, but are still in operation.
-SIRIUS XM estimates that its FM-5 satellite, launched in 2009, will operate effectively through the end of its depreciable life in 2024.
-SIRIUS XM's FM-6 satellite that was launched in 2013 is currently used as an in-orbit spare that is planned to start full-time operation in 2016 and is expected to operate effectively through the end of its depreciable life in 2028.

-SIRIUS XM operates three in-orbit XM satellites, XM-3, XM-4 and XM-5.
+The FM-1 and FM-2 satellites were launched in 2000 and reached the end of their depreciable lives in 2013, but are still in operation.
+SIRIUS XM estimates that its FM-3 and FM-5 satellites, launched in 2000 and 2009, respectively, will operate effectively through the end of their depreciable lives in 2015 and 2024, respectively.
+SIRIUS XM's FM-6 satellite that was launched in 2013 is currently used as an in-orbit spare that is planned to start full-time operation in 2015 and is expected to operate effectively through the end of its depreciable life in 2028.
+SIRIUS XM operates four in-orbit XM satellites, XM-1, XM-3, XM-4 and XM-5.
+SIRIUS XM's XM-1 satellite reached the end of its depreciable life in 2013 and will be de-orbited in 2015.
 SIRIUS XM estimates that its XM-3 and XM-4 satellites launched in 2005 and 2006, respectively, will reach the end of their depreciable lives in 2020 and 2021, respectively.
-The XM-5 satellite that was launched in 2010, is used as an in-orbit spare and is expected to reach the end of its depreciable life in 2025.
+The XM-5 satellite that was launched in 2010 is used as an in-orbit spare and is expected to reach the end of its depreciable life in 2025.

-SIRIUS XM's satellites have been designed to last fifteen-years.
 SIRIUS XM's in-orbit satellites may experience component failures which could adversely affect their useful life.
-SIRIUS XM monitors the operating condition of its in-orbit satellites.
+SIRIUS XM continues to monitor the operating condition of its in-orbit satellites.
 If events or circumstances indicate that the depreciable lives of its in-orbit satellites have changed, the depreciable life will be modified accordingly.
 If SIRIUS XM were to revise its estimates, depreciation expense would change.
-For example, a 10% decrease in the expected depreciable lives of satellites and spacecraft control facilities during 2015 would have resulted in approximately \$28 million of additional depreciation expense.
+For example, a 10% decrease in the expected depreciable lives of satellites and spacecraft control facilities during 2014 would have resulted in approximately \$28 million of additional depreciation expense.